bijoych/workshops/README.md

    	3.1.
 Select **Confluent Platform or Apache Kafka** as the Source Cluster.

    	3.2.
-Enter the source cluster Id (cluster id of your OSK).
+Enter the source cluster ID (the cluster ID of your OSK instance that you copied earlier).

    	3.3.
-Uncheck the **Source initiated connection** in the Security access section and provide the Bootstrap server URL of your OSK.
+Uncheck the **Source initiated connection** in the Security access section and provide the Bootstrap server URL of your OSK (`<instance_public_ip>:9092`).

 4. In the Destination Cluster configurations, select your environment and the dedicated cluster that you created previously.
 5. In the Configuration page: